 Some of the different types of auto accidents include:

-- Distracted driving accidents – Distracted driving involves any behaviors that take attention away from the road including using a cell phone, eating or drinking, interacting with passengers, putting on makeup or other grooming activities, reading maps or other materials, using a GPS, watching videos or interacting with car controls.
-According to Distraction.gov, crashes involving distracted drivers led to 3,450 deaths and 481,000 injuries in 2016.
-Distracted driving or driver inattention contributed to more than 804,000 traffic accidents from 2011 to 2015, New Jersey Department of Transportation statistics show.
+Distracted driving involves any behaviors that take attention away from the road, including using a cell phone, eating or drinking, interacting with passengers, putting on makeup or other grooming activities, reading maps or other materials, using a GPS, watching videos or interacting with car controls.

-- Head-on collisions – These crashes occur when two vehicles approach in opposite directions and directly collide.
+Head-on collision crashes occur when two vehicles approach in opposite directions and directly collide.
 Like opposite direction sideswipes, these accidents happen when cars are going in opposite directions and one veers over the center line or into the wrong lane.
-These head-on collisions are likely to cause the front airbag to deploy, saving lives and reducing injuries.
+In 2018, there were 3,651 fatal head on collisions, which represented more than 10 percent of fatal traffic accidents for the year, according to the Insurance Information Institute.

-- Single car crashes – There are five different types of single car crashes.
+There are five different types of single car crashes.
 These include collisions with fixed objects such as telephone or utility poles, animals (such as deer), pedestrians, bicycles and non-fixed objects such as ruts, potholes or debris on the road.
+The Insurance Institute for Highway Safety says that 53 percent of the crashes in 2019 were single-vehicle crashes.
+These crashes resulted in the death of 19,257 people, compared to the death of 16,839 people who were killed in multiple-vehicle accidents in 2019.

-- Multiple vehicle accidents – Although a multiple vehicle crash could refer to any crash with two or more cars, this term is generally used to refer to accidents where at least three vehicles are involved.
+Although a multiple vehicle crash could refer to any crash with two or more cars, this term is generally used to refer to accidents where at least three vehicles are involved.
 These are sometimes called “chain-reaction collisions.”
+One example of this type of accident occurred on the New Jersey Turnpike, which involved 40 vehicles.
+These chain reaction accidents can be particularly dangerous since the risk of injury increases as one vehicle collides into another, many people may be getting out of their vehicles, and the path for emergency vehicles may be blocked.

 Our New Jersey Car Accident Lawyers Can Help You